indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 However, third-party sites are independent of government sources and are not sponsored by these government agencies.
 Because of this, record availability cannot be guaranteed.

-How To Put Money On Jail Inmates Book In Indiana?
+How To Put Money in Jail Inmates' Books in Indiana?

 Persons interested in depositing money into an Indiana book in Indiana may use any of the payment options outlined below.
-Funds may be deposited into an inmate’s book through the following means:
+Funds may be deposited into an inmate’s account through the following means:

 • Online